-What is a mortgage prisoner and how do you become free?
+What is a mortgage prisoner and how do you break free?

 ‘Mortgage prisoner’ is a term that was rarely heard before the 2008 recession.
-Changes to mortgage lending practices, as a result of the financial crisis, are estimated to have created more than 200,000 mortgage prisoners in the UK.
+However, changes to mortgage lending introduced after the financial crisis are estimated to have created more than 200,000 mortgage prisoners in the UK.
 So, what exactly is a mortgage prisoner, and what can you do if you are one?

 In this guide

 - Am I a mortgage prisoner?

 - Will higher interest rates create more mortgage prisoners?

 - What options are there for mortgage prisoners?